Baykar: History

 The company was founded in 1984 as Baykar Makina, a CNC precision machining supplier subcontractor by Özdemir Bayraktar, with the primary goals being production of automotive parts such as engines, pumps and spare parts to ensure the localization of the automotive industry.
 Established in this direction, Baykar is an engineering company founded with 100% domestic capital.
 It took steps towards producing unmanned aerial vehicles in the 2000s in line with the developments and progress in the aviation sector.
 Bayraktar Mini UAV was the first unmanned aerial system produced entirely with domestic capital, included in the Turkish Armed Forces inventory in 2007.
 Having launched R&D activities for this purpose, Baykar has realized pioneering productions in its field and by producing subsystems, it has achieved to provide technical support to Turkish national defence industry, as the latter has grown and started exporting weapons including Baykar drones.
 Baykar's portfolio of advanced UAVs includes Bayraktar Tactical UAS (Bayraktar TB1), Bayraktar TB2 UCAV, Bayraktar Akıncı UCAV.
 It is also developing a flying car (quadricopter) which it started testing in 2020.
-The car, called Cezeri and weighing 230 kilograms, rose 10 metres above the ground in the tests carried out in Istanbul in September 2020.
+The car, called Cezeri and weighing 230 kilograms, rose 10 metres above the ground in the tests carried out in Istanbul in September 2020.Haluk Bayraktar stated that Baykar is considering spending $1 billion in the development process of Bayraktar Kızılelma, a jet-powered unmanned aerial vehicle.